JasperVanDenBosch/niprov/docs/source/configuration.rst

-See niprov.config.Configuration for details on the individual settings.
+See :class:`niprov.config.Configuration` for details on the individual settings.